 Accessibility at Wentworth Woodhouse?

-So if you or someone you are traveling with has a physical mobility issue or disability, I would call well in advance to see if a tour is possible and make any necessary arrangements.
+If you or someone you are traveling with has a physical mobility issue or disability, I would recommend calling in advance to see what type of tour might be best and make any necessary arrangements.

 Can I Visit Wentworth Woodhouse without booking a tour?

-Yes and no. You can’t visit the house or its interior or the private garden without a tour, but you are welcome to explore sections of the vast Wentworth estate on your own for free.
+Yes and no. You can’t visit the house, its interior, or the private gardens without a tour, so you’ll want to book a guided or self-guided tour if you want to go inside the house.
+But you are welcome to explore sections of the vast Wentworth Estate on your own for free.

-There are a number of trails and paths open to the public that go through the village and deer park.
-The most popular trail is probably the Trans Pennine Trail which passes through the deer park and offers a good view of the Eastern front of Wentworth Woodhouse.
-Dogs are allowed on the estate (but not in the house) as long as they are kept on a lead.
+There are various trails and paths open to the public that go through the village and deer park.
+The most popular trail is probably the long-distance Trans Pennine Trail which passes through the deer park and offers a good view of the eastern front of Wentworth Woodhouse.
+Dogs are allowed on the estate but must be kept on a lead.

-There are also several monuments and follies in the parkland that can be seen and some of the interiors can be visited on certain days.
+There are also several monuments and follies in the parkland that can be seen and some of the interiors (such as those of Rockingham Mausoleum) can sometimes be visited on certain days.
 Seasonal fishing in the ponds and lakes on the property is also possible with a permit.
 Check online for more information about visiting the Wentworth Estate, which is still overseen by Fitzwilliam descendants.

 How to Find out more Information about Wentworth Woodhouse?

-I can personally recommend the informative but entertaining Black Diamonds: The Downfall of an Aristocratic Dynasty and the Fifty Years that Changed England by Catherine Bailey.
+If you want to learn more about this intriguing house and its inhabitants, there are a number of books about Wentworth Woodhouse that you can read.
+I can personally recommend the informative but entertaining book Black Diamonds: The Rise and Fall of an English Dynasty by Catherine Bailey.
 I read this book back when it came out and it is the book that initially got me interested in exploring Wentworth Woodhouse.

-The book not only provides a good history of the house and family, but gives a good insight into the British coal industry, the tough lives of the families that lived in the pit villages, and the divisive class struggles of 19th and 20th century England.
+The book not only provides a good history of the house and family, but gives a good insight into the British coal industry, the tough lives of the families that lived in the pit villages, and the divisive class struggles that took place in 19th and 20th century England.

 Other Nearby Places to Visit with a Wentworth Connection?